erika-e/dotfiles/README.md

 ## Run the Setup Script

-I pasted it straight into the iTerm2 terminal.
+I copied it from the repo in a browser window and pasted it straight into the iTerm2 terminal

 ## What this Script Does